Due: Thursday, 30 November

 size = comm.Get_size()

-These should be placed after the alternating series function and before start = timer().
+These should be placed after the alternating series function and before start = timer()

-Pass in the process rank and size of the communicator to your function:
+of the communicator to your function:

 def alternating_harmonic_series(N,rank,size):